dcoon/svharmony/owners_manual/Toilets.md

 ## Toilets
 There are 2x Tecma Silence Compact electric macerating toilets, one in each head.
 They are operated by a 2 button control panel located near the toilet.
 Push the left button (labelled "Before") to pre fill the bowl with salt water.
 Push the right button (labelled "After") to flush.

 A Johnson SPX pump pumps salt water into the bowl.
 It has a removable inlet screen that needs to be cleaned occasionally.
 A Jabsco Y Valve directs black water either into the holding tank or directly overboard.
 The holding tanks have a pumpout discharge port and air vent line plumbed through the deck.
+The air vent has a Vetus No Smell filter^[https://webshop.vetus.com/en/product/nsf16ssmall-no-smell-filter-for-waste-tanks-for-16mm-hose].
 The tanks can be gravity discharged overboard via a seacock valve.

 ```mermaid
 flowchart-elk